arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 |----------------------------|-----------|----------------------------|
 | servicemytodo.fabrikam.com | CNAME     | servicemytodo.cloudapp.net |

 The procedure for doing this varies depending on the details of your DNS infrastructure.
 For external domain registrars, you can consult their documentation to find out the correct procedure for setting up a CNAME.
-For additional information on this topic, see [Custom Domain Names in Windows Azure](http://blog.smarx.com/posts/custom-domain-names-in-windows-azure).
+For additional information on this topic, see [Custom Domain Names in Microsoft Azure](http://blog.smarx.com/posts/custom-domain-names-in-windows-azure).
 As an example, this task briefly shows how you set up an alias using Microsoft DNS on Windows Server 2008.

 >**Note:** Windows DNS Server should be installed on the Windows Server 2008.
 You can enable the DNS Server role on the Server Manager.